 Sue: **** off!

 Me: They are!
-One week you are complaining that the characters look too alien and now you are complaining that they don’t look alien enough.
-This show can’t win.
+One week you’re complaining the characters look too alien, and now you’re complaining that they don’t look alien enough.
+This programme can’t win.

 Sue: Yes, but eyebrows?
 Is that really the best they could come up with?
 At least Star Trek added some funny ears.

 Me: What can I say?
-They blew the budget on the Zarbi.
+They blew their budget on the Zarbi.

 Sue: The lead rebel looks familiar.